yoona222/starter-hugo-academic-1/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: associate professor at Institute of Automation, Chinese Academy of Sciences
+role: Associate Professor at Institute of Automation Chinese Academy of Sciences

 # Organizations/Affiliations to show in About widget
 organizations: